 One could say Bruno Clair is a vigneron’s vigneron.
-His wines are loved worldwide by those lucky enough to know them.
-But truly impressive is the respect he garners within Burgundy, where his fellow growers consider him one of the greatest of their ranks.
+His wines are loved worldwide by everyone lucky enough to know them, and what’s truly impressive is the respect he garners within Burgundy, where his fellow growers consider him one of the greatest of their ranks.
 They admire his attention to detail in the vineyard, his organic practices (even if he doesn’t bother with certification), and the long hours he and his crews put in.
-In the cellar, along with his longtime oenologist Philippe Brun (they have been called “the Batman and Robin of Marsannay”), Bruno produces wines that are loved for their purity of expression.
+In the cellar, along with his longtime enologist Philippe Brun (they have been called “the Batman and Robin of Marsannay”), Bruno produces wines that are loved for their purity of expression.
 They show no ego or even style, but just seem to be true to the essence of each individual vineyard.

 Bruno’s grandfather was Joseph Clair, who created (along with his wife, Marguerite Dau) one of Burgundy’s most celebrated domaines, Clair-Dau.
 It started in the 1920s, with Marguerite’s family holdings in Marsannay, the Côte d’Or’s most northerly village, which is now starting to be inundated with development from the sprawling city of Dijon.
 Joseph, just returned from WWI, took over farming and began to grow the domaine.
-This expansion would continue for the next 50 years, collecting glimmering holdings up and down the Côte de Nuits, from Bonnes Mares to Clos Vougeot to Clos St. Jacques.
-By the 1970s it was one of the greatest estates in Burgundy, no less so because it had been achieved by a humble and hardworking farmer, not inherited via aristocratic ancestors.
+This expansion would continue for the next 50 years, collecting glimmering holdings up and down the Côte de Nuits, from Bonnes Mares to Clos de Vougeot to Le Clos Saint-Jacques.
+By the 1970s it was one of the greatest estates in Burgundy, made more remarkable because it had been achieved by a humble and hardworking farmer, not inherited via aristocratic ancestors.

 Bruno Clair - 2015 Marsannay, Rosé